KneeKarePro/WebApp/README.md

 N/A

 ### Additional Progress
-_The ESP32 can successfully host its own wifi and establish a connection via websocket_
+_The ESP32 can successfully host its own wifi and establish a connection via websocket._\
+_We will transition to using a potentiometer to measure the rotation of the knee brace_